-The Out-Crowd was drawing in both youth groups, the pit and the invited kids, meeting for the first time.
+The Out-Crowd was mixing two youth groups, the pit and the invited kids, meeting for the first time.
 The Pit kids were two opposing gangs, the siblings of the crew and the siblings of the players.
 They all had the white balls and began pelting each other.
 The rich kids backed away.
 The band jumped into ‘ABC.’

 The fighting stopped for Max.
-While Stu sang lead, Mike Jr went to a group of blondes and sang backup with them.
+While Stu sang lead, Mike Jr went to a group of blonde girls and sang backup with them.
 Stu immediately went into the Beach Boys’ ‘Wendy,” and Mike got down on his knees to the girls, singing the high parts.

 All the girls rushed to Mike, with Stu standing alone and not singing.
 He yelled, “Hey,” and launched Freddy Cannon’s ‘Palisades Park, moving around and picking girls to dance with.